Home is where the heart is… but is Heartland the best fit for your business?

 That’s quite a list of fees.
 But where do they all go?
 Are they all necessary?

-Let’s take Heartland’s early termination fee ($295) as an example.
-It’s basically there just to scare a merchant out of leaving a contract early, and punishing them if they choose to do so.
+Let’s take Heartland’s $295 early termination fee as an example.
+It’s basically there just to scare merchants out of leaving their contracts early, and to punish them if they choose to do so.

 We don’t like it.
 And we don’t believe in it.

-Other credit card processors don’t, either – Payline, Fattmerchant, and Payment Depot are all among the companies that choose not to levy it.
+Other credit card processors don’t, either – Payline, Fattmerchant, and Payment Depot are all among the companies that choose not to levy an early termination fee.
 And at this stage, we’d recommend choosing one of those providers, instead.

 What we don’t appreciate about Heartland’s pricing, then, is the amount of markup fees you’ll be eligible for on a regular basis.
 However, the good news is that these costs are negotiable – and online reviews suggest that Heartland are at least willing to waive these fees with a little bartering.

 There’s more good news, too – Heartland doesn’t charge a fee for PCI compliance.
-This is one of the trickier, costlier sides of accepting credit card payments, so it’s a relief it’s all taken care of for you, and at no extra cost.
+This is one of the trickier, costlier sides of accepting credit card payments, so it’s a relief to know that it’s all taken care of for you, and at no extra cost.